 1. What is a School Wellness Assessment?

 The School Wellness Assessment is a 55 multiple-choice question (online) screening created and designed by a professional counselor and given to elementary, middle and high school aged students.
 The assessment looks at 5 specific areas: Anger/violence, Suicide/Depression, Child abuse/neglect, Emotional well-being, and Drug/alcohol use.
 WSA provides assessment procedures to educational staff members who oversee the online screening.
 Students follow normal test taking procedures to include a private space to write and disclose information.
 Once all students have completed the assessment, WSA master's level assessor will analyze the data and provide a written report detailing the 7 focused areas and students who qualify as being in one, some or all of the high-risk groups.
 This tool is invaluable to school counselors and administrators who are wanting to foster a proactive environment assisting students prior to problems erupting.
 This is a confidential assessment and reports are provided only to the designated school official.
 WSA takes confidentiality very seriously.
 School and student information will not be disclosed.
 To view a sample of the assessment or a sample of the assessment report, please refer to the toolbar at the top of the screen or go to our parent information page.
-Any further questions can be given to WSA at 573.451.2151 or email@example.com.
+Any further questions can be given to WSA at 573.451.2151 or firstname.lastname@example.org.

 2. What is the School Reporting System?